joshwadle/My-solutions-to-precourse/Chapter_1_Python_Syntax/assignments/assignment_3_intro_class.md

 ## Objectives

+This assignment is designed to be a progressive construction of a `Complex` class.

 - Moving from functions to methods.
 - Defining a class and the `__init__` method.
 - Creating an instance of the class.